SAP Security Tutorial

 7. AIS (Audit Information System)

 AIS or Audit Information System is an auditing tool that you can use to analyze security aspects of your SAP system in detail.
 AIS is designed for business audits and systems audits.
-AI presents its information in the Audit InfoStructure.
+AIS presents its information in the Audit InfoStructure.

 Next in this SAP Security tutorial, we will learn about SAP security for mobile apps.